 While security alarms are a great deterrent, it’s important that you don’t see it as the only line of defence your home requires.
 Look to implement home security measures that prevent entry into your home and access to your belongings – then complement it with a home security alarm system.

 Installing a CCTV system both internally and externally throughout your home is a great visual deterrent.
 It’s also very helpful in identifying the criminals involved following a break-in.
 However, it can be quite hard to cover all areas of your home with CCTV cameras due to the large cost involved and multiple blind spots.

 If you currently have a CCTV system set up at your home, record yourself walking around your home and analyse the footage to identify any blind spots.
 This will allow you to either install more cameras or shift the positioning of current cameras to boost the security of your home.

 Vulnerabilities Around Your Home

 To ward off intruders and make it harder for them to approach your home, you need to identify possible security vulnerabilities around the exterior of your home.
 This is especially important if your home is adjacent to a walkway or backs onto a busy street.
-Two of the most common security vulnerabilities around the exterior of your home is poor lighting and unkept gardens.
+Two of the most common security vulnerabilities around the exterior of your home is poor lighting and unkempt gardens.

 Gardens can often obscure your view of the area around your home, especially if they are poorly maintained.
 This gives intruders more opportunity to approach your home unseen.
-Trim back plants, hedges and trees in your home to give your neighbours and your family a better opportunity to spot potential burglars.
+Trim back plants, hedges, and trees in your home to give your neighbours and your family a better opportunity to spot potential burglars.

-If you want some more home security tips or are looking to improve the security of your home with 3M Security Window Film, contact the specialised team at Complete Film Solutions today on 1300 237 657.
+If you want some more Perth home security tips or are looking to improve the security of your home with 3M Security Window Film, contact the specialised team at Complete Film Solutions today on 1300 237 657.